otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-vite-react-1.md

 Currently, the game does not have a way to determine if the game has ended in a draw.
 Refactor the `calculateGameState` function in the `Game` component to include a check for a draw.
 The game should end in a draw if all squares are filled and there is no winner.

+> **Hint on how to solve this task:** You can check if all squares are filled by counting the number of non-null squares.
+If the number of non-null squares is equal to the total number of squares (9), then the game has ended in a draw.

 ---

 ### Task Three